the-teachingRSE-project/competencies/competencies.md

 In the previous section,
 we looked at the competency levels needed for RSE specialists.
-However, many of these competencies are important for researchers in academia as well.
+However, many of these competencies are also important for scientists whose main task remains academic research.
 Naturally, the 'R' competencies apply, and research in general is increasingly team based.
 Additionally, many researchers in fields from classical examples like